Help & Advice Articles, Videos and How-to-Guides

 Like all buildings, garden structures are prone to damp and condensation, so you will need to put the right measures in place.

 One cost-effective damp proofing method is tanking.
-This method prevents water ingress by coating the substrate with a cement-based coating, known as tanking slurry, that forms a waterproof barrier.
-It is easy to apply and effective.
+This method prevents water ingress from occurring by applying the substrate with a cement-based coating (known as tanking slurry) to the substrate to form a waterproof barrier.
+It is easy to apply and a long-lasting option for masonry structures.

 If you’re building an independent stud wall, then we recommend using a waterproofing membrane instead, such as PermaSEAL 8 Clear Waterproof Membrane.
 This offers a more flexible option, better suited for new builds to cope with settling.
 Our membrane allows air to circulate between the wall and structure.